 - HeelFace Turn: Venom is initially one of a group of symbiotes led by Riot, with the intention of infiltrating Earth and preparing it for an all-out invasion.
 As a result of it identifying with Eddie, it turns against Riot and fights against it in the film's final act.

 - Homoerotic Subtext: While it's unclear if Symbiotes even have genders, Venom's interests in Eddie come across as sort of intimate.
 It's especially worth noting that the kiss that put Venom back in Eddie's body was Venom's idea, and not Anne's.

 - Horror Hunger: It's always hungry, with a preference for meat — especially heads... though it develops a taste for chocolate as a Mythology Gag to the comics.

 - Horrifying Hero: A giant, festering parasite that eats people and generally does a host of nasty stuff.
 This is our hero, ladies and gentlemen!

 - Humanity Is Infectious: Downplayed.
-While the symbiote doesn't come to overly like humanity, it does grow to appreciate them and Earth enough to not let Riot destroy it.
+While it doesn't come to overly like humanity, Venom does grow to appreciate them and Earth enough to not let Riot destroy it.
 Also, it comes to genuinely like Eddie and Anne.

 - Hunter of His Own Kind: It chooses to fight Riot to protect Earth from other hostile symbiotes.
-The villain even calls Venom a "traitor" for not aiding it with its mission.
+The villain even calls Venom a "traitor" for not aiding with their mission.